Review of the QCD sum rules for exotic states: type tetraquark states

 We could reproduce the experimental masses of the $X_c(3872)$, $Z_c(3900)$, $Z_{cs}(3985)$, $Z_{cs}(4123)$ and $Z_c(4020)$ both in the scenarios of tetraquark states and molecular states, see Tables \ref{Identifications-Table-cqcq-positive}-\ref{Assignments-Zcs-mass} and \ref{Assignments-mole-tetra}, the tetraquark scenario can accommodate much more exotic $X$ and $Z$ states than the molecule scenario.
 Even in the tetraquark scenario, there are no rooms to accommodate the $X(3940)$, $X(4160)$, $Z_c(4100)$ and $Z_c(4200)$ without resorting to fine tuning.
-The $X(3940)$ and $X(4160)$ may be the conventional $\eta_c(\rm3S)$ and $\eta_c(\rm 4S)$ states with the quantum numbers $J^{PC}=0^{-+}$, respectively.
-The $Z_c(4100)$ may be a mixing scalar tetraquark state with the quantum numbers $J^{PC}=0^{++}$, and the $Z_c(4200)$ may be an axialvector color-octet-color-octet type tetraquark state with the quantum numbers $J^{PC}=1^{+-}$.
+The $X(3940)$ and $X(4160)$ might be the conventional $\eta_c(\rm3S)$ and $\eta_c(\rm 4S)$ states with the $J^{PC}=0^{-+}$, respectively.
+The $Z_c(4100)$ might be a mixing scalar tetraquark state with the $J^{PC}=0^{++}$, and the $Z_c(4200)$ might be an axialvector color $\mathbf{8}\mathbf{8}$ type tetraquark state with the $J^{PC}=1^{+-}$.
 For detailed discussions about this subject, one can consult Ref.\cite{WZG-HC-PRD-2020}.